+Give info to letter writers in an easily digestible form

 School Dept. Profs GRE Subj.
 GRE Due date How?

-North- western Chemistry Mirkin, Scheidt, Nguyen Required Required 12/1 emailed link Required Required 12/1 emailed link
+North- western Chemistry Mirkin, Scheidt, Nguyen Required Required 12/1 emailed link UMass Amherst Polymer Science Emrick, Hayward,C rosby Required No 1/01 Mail to: 530 Goodell Building University of Massachusetts 140 Hicks Way Amherst, MA 01003-9272 Case Western Chem Sauve, Burda, Pentzer Required recommended 1/31 (Rolling) emailed link

-UMass Amherst

-Polymer Science

-Emrick, Hayward,C rosby

-Emrick, Hayward,C rosby

-Required No 1/01 Mail to:

-Required No 1/01 Mail to:

-Required No 1/01 Mail to:

-530 Goodell Building University of Massachusetts 140 Hicks Way Amherst, MA 01003-9272 530 Goodell Building University of Massachusetts 140 Hicks Way Amherst, MA 01003-9272 530 Goodell Building University of Massachusetts 140 Hicks Way Amherst, MA 01003-9272

-Case Western

-Chem Sauve, Burda, Pentzer

-Required recommended 1/31

-Required recommended 1/31

-(Rolling)

-(Rolling)

-emailed link

-emailed link

-emailed link

-\if no official due date, it's good to make it the same as one of the others...and order them chronologically! \provide a stamped envelope if required to send it in by mail
+Visiting Schools

-- Visits are in the spring, many overlap; 4 is comfortable - Visits are often Thursday night to Sunday morning and on assigned weekends, meet with profs and social events - A great opportunity to meet prospective roommates - This is your opportunity to explore the environment - Talk to students! - where recent grads have gone - average time to PhD - o how is the group run? - What they like/don't like (best part/worst part of the program)
+- Historically: - Visits are in the spring, many overlap; 4 is comfortable - Often Thursday night to Sunday morning on assigned weekends, meet with profs and social events - A great opportunity to meet prospective roommates - This is your opportunity to explore the environment - Talk to students! - Where recent grads have gone - Average time to PhD - How is the group run? - What they like/don't like (best part/worst part of the program) - Can you picture yourself working and living there?